KingOfMoths/Hello-World/README.md

 Im Steven Holden
-I like to think hard thoughts, sometimes they think me Like that time when biology thought for 3 billion years and then I was a 100 year daydream So lets get a computer to work out graph theory approaches to understanding biological process computing how form and information are related in a nested biological heirarchy because theres so much to see and not much time.
+I like to think hard thoughts, sometimes they like to think me.
+Like that one time when biology thought for 3 billion years and then I was a 100 year daydream.
+So, let's get a computer to work out graph theoretic approaches to understanding biological process.
+I will be computing how form and information are related to entropic dissipation in a nested biological heirarchy because theres so much to see and not much time.

-love and truth are both forces of nature so I will do what I truly love.
+Love and Truth are forces of nature so I will do what I truly love.